mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/data-science-engine/1.0.1/dynamic-allocation/index.md

 20/01/10 22:51:59 INFO executor.Executor: Finished task 85.0 in stage 1.0 (TID 189).
 1219 bytes result sent to driver
 ```

-On Shuffle Service side, a healthy log in stdout should look as following and include messages about application and executor registration and following removal and cleanup when the application is finished:
+On the Shuffle Service side, a healthy log in stdout should look as following and include messages about application and executor registration and following removal and cleanup when the application is finished:

 ```log
 20/01/10 22:46:46 INFO mesos.MesosExternalShuffleBlockHandler: Received registration request from app 1d618e80-45be-4d0f-9892-955cc384041d-0023 (remote address /10.0.2.204:46778, heartbeat timeout 120000 ms).